stas00/the-art-of-debugging/methodology.md

 I often freely switch between Bash, Python And Perl one-liners depending on what does the job the best for me.
 YMMV, but the point is that do whatever makes you most productive.
 For example, I lived and breathed Perl for more than 25 years and it's the best language for text processing, IMHO, so, of course, I continue using it whenever it suits my needs.
 If I have to write something that others need to understand easily I can then rewrite it in a long program in another language.
 But usually debugging is here and now, so if I have to write a program to debug a program and debug it too, I will never get to the finish line.

-recommendation: Do not use other people's cheatsheets other than as a fodder.
+recommendation: Do not use other people's cheatsheets other than as a fodder and inspiration.
 Make your own and format it so that you can quickly find what you need and once found you can instantly get it.

 ## Automate diagnostics, minimize or avoid typing